elixir-europe/BioHackathon-projects-2020/projects/39/README.md

-# *Project* 39 Creation of a cloud-native server instance that translates cancer graph variations into an OMOP compliant medical record format.
+# Project 39: Creation of a cloud-native server instance that translates cancer graph variations into an OMOP compliant medical record format.
 (57)

 ## Abstract